Fiji beats New Zealand to clinch back-to-back Olympic titles - WHIZ News

 Still, Tuwai said the atmosphere would be brighter for a little while at least.

-“It’s real love in every home in Fiji.
-We’re well loved,” Tuwai said.
-“I think they’ll not be thinking about the pandemic now.”
+“I think they’ll not be thinking about the pandemic now,” he said.

-The Fijian squad started singing on the podium when their anthem played.
-With the medals around their necks, their song turned to hymns.

-Rugby is the national sport in both Pacific countries.
+Rugby is the national sport in New Zealand and Fiji.
 But rugby sevens means more to the Fijians, who hone their instinctive passing and one-handed offloads in bare-foot games on beaches and in villages across the islands.

 The silver was an improvement for the New Zealand men’s team after it missed the podium when rugby sevens made its Olympic debut at the 2016 Rio de Janeiro Games.